dallasread/SimpleShop/readme.txt

 * We strongly recommend installing an SSL certificate.
 * Visit the Products page (in the left sidebar) and start adding products and variations.
 * Create a page called Cart and place the [cart] shortcode in the page content.

+**Do I have to use Stripe with SimpleShop?**

+Yes, SimpleShop was designed around Stripe's API.
+Of course, we may extend this functionality in the future.

 == Installation ==